-- 1. Discuss the problem with the instructor and seek a solution.
+- 1. The student will discuss the problem with the instructor and seek a solution.
 If the problem is not satisfactorily resolved in conference with the instructor, the student is entitled to submit an appeal in writing (with documentation) to the department/division chair.
 Upon receiving a student appeal, the department/division chair submits a written request for a response in writing (with documentation) from the instructor.
 The department/division chair notifies the student and faculty member in writing of his/her decision, within fifteen working days from the date the appeal is received. - 2.
-If the problem is not satisfactorily resolved, the student is entitled to resubmit the appeal in writing to the college/school dean with administrative responsibility for the department where the alleged infraction occurred.
+If the problem is not satisfactorily resolved, the student is entitled to resubmit the appeal in writing to the college/school dean with administrative responsibility for the department in which the appeal originated.
 The college/school dean reviews the student appeal and the corresponding response from the faculty member.
 The college/school dean notifies the student and faculty member in writing of his/her decision with a copy to the division/department chair, within ten working days from the date the appeal is received. - 3.
-If the problem is not satisfactorily resolved, the student is entitled to submit a request for a hearing with the Graduate Academic Appeals Committee.
-The Graduate Academic Appeals Committee chair schedules a hearing date, within fifteen working days from the date the appeal is received, and notifies the student and faculty member.
-Both parties may submit their cases in person or in writing to the committee.
-The Academic Appeals Committee notifies the student and faculty member in writing of its decision with a copy to the appropriate dean, within five working days from the date of the hearing. - 4.
+If the problem is not satisfactorily resolved, the student is entitled to submit a written request for a hearing with the Graduate Academic Appeals Committee.
+The Graduate Academic Appeals Committee chair schedules a hearing date, within fifteen working days from the date the request for hearing is received, and notifies the student and faculty member.
+Both parties may submit their cases in person to the committee.
+The Academic Appeals Committee notifies the student and faculty member in writing of its decision with a copy to the appropriate dean, within five working days from the date of the hearing.
+All proceedings of the Graduate Academic Appeals Committee are confidential. - 4.
 If the problem is not satisfactorily resolved, the student is entitled to resubmit the appeal in writing to the Vice President for Academic Affairs.
-The Vice President for Academic Affairs reviews the student appeal and the corresponding response from the faculty member.
-The Vice President for Academic Affairs notifies the student and faculty member in writing of his/her decision, which is final, with a copy to the appropriate dean and chair of the Graduate Academic Appeals Committee, within ten days from the date the appeal is received.
+The Vice President for Academic Affairs reviews the student appeal and the corresponding response from the faculty member, and any pertinent documentation generated during the appeal process.
+Within ten working days after receiving the appeal, the Vice President for Academic Affairs notifies the student and faculty member in writing of his/her decision, which is final, with a copy to the appropriate dean and chair of the Graduate Academic Appeals Committee.